CarineRey/caars/README.md

   [--just-parse-input]     Parse input and exit.
 Recommended to check all input
                            files.
 (Default:false)
-  [--memory INT]           Number of GB of system memory to use.(Default:1) [--merge-criterion STR]  Merge criterion during reduundancy removing.
+  [--memory INT]           Number of GB of system memory to use.(Default:1) [--merge-criterion STR]  Merge criterion during redundancy removing.
 It must
                            be “length“ or “length_complete” or
                            “merge”. “length” means the longest sequence
                            is selected. “length.complete” : means the